jonnor/projects/smart-cad/README.md

 Pipeline

 * Camera/lens correction.
 Noise removal.
 Input=camera/lens-model or calibration/characterization data.
-Use heuristics based on metadata to provide default
+Use heuristics based on metadata to provide default?
 * Projection correction.
 Input=4 points forming a rectangle.
 Computer-vision could suggest defaults.
+Also do horizont-correction?
+Chose a line to be horizontal, or one to be vertical
 * Mapping to physical/real-world units.
 Input=distance between two points.
 If there is a scale/meter in picture, computer-vision defaults.